 One of the sites is close to Mt Fuji, overlooking the Kofu plateau.
 While nothing except mountains is in immediate sight, a small farmers’ village is just two kilometres away.

-Like the city decades ago, the countryside becomes the new catalyst for change.
+Like the city in the past, the countryside is becoming the new catalyst for change.
 A much less straightforward change, a convulsion of nausea and nostalgia.
 But while the movement to the city left everything behind and sought the new in the city, the movement to the countryside keeps its comfortable contact with the city ready on call, made possible by technology and speed.